 Seed Bead Stitching: Creative Variations on Traditional Techniques

-Each chapter, in addition to showing the basic stitch technique also shows variations of the traditional technique.
-The variations are where a beginner is likely to get lost though.
-A chapter may have commonly recognized variations like the chapter on peyote includes diagonal peyote and tubular peyote but then it also includes more advanced variations that the author has created herself.
+Each chapter, in addition to showing the basic stitch technique, also shows variations of the traditional technique.
+The variations are where a beginner is likely to get lost.
+A chapter may have commonly recognized variations, like the chapter on peyote includes diagonal peyote and tubular peyote.
+Then it also includes more advanced variations that the author has created herself.
 The beginning beader may have difficulty telling the difference between basic stitch variations and those that the author created where there is more difficulty.

-With that in mind though, one other great feature of this book is that it encourages creative exploration of stitches and beads - learning to intermingle stitches, change their length and using a wide variety of beads.
+With that in mind, one other great feature of this book is that it encourages creative exploration of stitches and beads.
 This is a book that you can learn the basics from and keep coming back to explore and learn more to advance your knowledge and technique.

 This book provides the look inside feature at Amazon.comContinue to 3 of 7 below.